spaceandtimefdn/sxt-chain-examples/README.md

-# Space and Time Chain Examples
+# Space and Time (SXT Chain) Developer Kit

-This repository contains examples and guides for how to interact with the Space and Time Chain.
+This repository contains examples and guides for how to interact with Space and Time: the data blockchain securing onchain finance.
+You can use Space and Time to create tables of offchain data, run queries against your offchain data and indexed data from Ethereum, and ZK-prove the result back to a smart contract.

 ## Tutorials